-Open Office provides a suite of open source (free) productivity software similar to the tools found in Microsoft Office for word processing, presentations, graphics, databases and more.
+Another Microsoft Office alternative, Open Office, provides a suite of open source (free) productivity software similar to the tools found in Microsoft Office for word processing, presentations, graphics, databases and more.
 It also supports many languages and works on most common computers.
 If you can't afford Microsoft Office definitely give this a try.

-Mac users have the iWork suite of software to serve as an alternative to Microsoft Office.
-Pages is for word processing, Numbers is for creating spreadsheets and Keynote is for designing presentations.
-The software comes standard on all Macs purchased starting in the year 2013.
-Have an older Mac?
-There may be a solution.
-Cult of Mac's article on iWork offers a potential workaround.
+Mac users also access to Apple's suite of productivity software to serve as an alternative to Microsoft Office.
+Pages is for word processing; Numbers is for creating spreadsheets; Keynote is for designing presentations.
+The software was previously pre-installed on all Macs.
+Now it is available (hopefully still for free) through the App Store.

-For more details on the iWork software, visit each of their overview pages below.
+For more details on the Apple's software, visit each of their overview pages below.